jkempf42/kube-volttron/cluster-config/README.md

 where you can skip configuration instructions for deploying Wireguard as a VPN server, and includes instructions for configuring with IPv6 which are nice if you have IPv6 available but only increase the complexity.
-Below, I've summarized the instructions for installing and configurating Wireguard specifically for the `kube-volttron` use case using IPv4.
+Below, I've summarized the instructions for installing and configuring Wireguard specifically for the `kube-volttron` use case using IPv4.

 ### Installing Wireguard and related packages